xigt/lgid/README.md

 ## Installation

-The basic requirements are probably satisfied by any modern Linux setup:
+The basic requirements are probably satisfied by any modern Linux or Mac setup:
+- bash
+- git
-Bash, git, Python (3.3 or higher), and [virtualenv][].
-First clone the
+- Python (3.3 or higher)
+- [virtualenv][]

-repository:
+First clone the repository:

 ```bash
 ~$ git clone https://github.com/xigt/lgid.git